Alice

 More about Alice

-Of course, the Olympic Games remain the highest goal for all top athletes.
-At the 2015 European Championship in Blair Castle in the UK, Alice took fourth place with her team on ACSI Peter Parker.
-In 2016, her time had come, and at the age of 45, Alice took part in her first Olympic Games in Rio de Janeiro for the Dutch!
-Riding ACSI Peter Parker, she and her team achieved a beautiful 6th place; individually she came 32nd.
-“That really whet my appetite.
-I definitely want to take part again, and do even better!
-If you’re fit, you’re never too old to have a goal like this”, says Alice.
+Of course, the Olympics are and will remain the highest aspiration of top athletes.
+At the 2015 European Championships in Britain’s Blair Castle, Alice and ACSI Peter Parker captured fourth place with the team.
+In 2016, the time had come and Alice, at 45, rode her first Olympic Games in Rio de Janeiro!
+With ACSI Peter Parker, she achieved a stunning 6th place with the team; individually she came 32nd.
+“This really tasted like more.
+I definitely want to do this again and then better!
+If you are fit yourself, you are never too old for such a great goal,” says Alice.

-Alice Naber and her husband Gert have their training accommodation and stable at Biddinghuizen, in the youngest Dutch province of Flevoland – that’s also where the Alice Eventing School is located.
-Motivated riders can make use of the excellent training facilities there to become successful in eventing.
+Alice Naber and her husband Gert have their training accommodation and stables in Biddinghuizen in the Netherlands’ youngest province of Flevoland.
+The Alice Eventing School is also located there.
+Motivated riders can take advantage of the good training facilities to get better at the eventing sport There has been investment in some new obstacles on the eventing grounds and there are nice flats with lodging facilities.